Best Beginner Guitar – The Ultimate Acoustic & Electric Guitar Buyers GuideGuitarSpotting

 If you’re interested in a Yamaha but prefer a smaller guitar, the concert-size Yamaha FS800 is an equally good choice.

-Best Electric Guitar Under $500 for Beginners
+Best Beginner Electric Guitar

 (Disclaimer: While these guitars can usually be found under $500, prices are always subject to change.)